 Because hyperactivity is a general behavior as well as a symptom of a variety of diseases or disorders, a missed or delayed diagnosis is possible.
 For more information on misdiagnosis, refer to misdiagnosis of hyperactivity.

 Treatment of hyperactivity varies greatly depending on the underlying cause.
 For more information on treatment, refer to treatment of hyperactivity. ...more »

 The primary symptom of hyperactivity is excessive or constant activity, movement and motion.
 Other symptoms of hyperactivity include excessive talking, inability to sit still even during short periods, and being constantly on the move, running, jumping, or screaming.

 Symptoms that can accompany hyperactivity vary depending on the underlying cause.

-Symptoms that occur ...more symptoms »
+Symptoms that occur with ADHD include ...more symptoms »

 Treatment plans for hyperactivity are individualized based on the underlying disease or disorder, the patient's age, medical condition and other factors.